pypa/pipenv/README.rst

 Magic shell completions are now enabled!
 There is also a `fish plugin <https://github.com/fisherman/pipenv>`_, which will automatically activate your subshells for you!

-Fish is the best shell.
+ZSH is the best shell.
 You should use it.

 ☤ Usage
 -------